Dabba-Kato

-Babatunde Łukasz Aiyegbusi (Babátúndé Łukasz Aiyégbùsì; born May 26, 1989) is a Nigerian-Polish professional wrestler and former American football player.
-He is currently signed to WWE, where he performs on the NXT brand under the ring name Dabba-Kato.
+Babatunde Łukasz Aiyegbusi (Babátúndé Łukasz Aiyégbùsì; born May 26, 1988) is a Polish professional wrestler and former American football player.
+He is currently signed to Major League Wrestling (MLW), where he performs under the ring name Babathunder.
+He also makes appearances on the independent circuit.
+He is best known for his tenure with WWE, where he performed under the ring names Dabba-Kato, Babatunde, and Commander Azeez.
 He previously played for a number of teams in the Polish American Football League and German Football League, and had a stint with the Minnesota Vikings during the 2015 preseason.

 Early life and football career

-Born in Oleśnica, Wrocław Voivodeship (now part of Lower Silesian Voivodeship) of South-West Poland on May 26, 1989 to a Polish mother and an immigrant Nigerian father, Aiyegbusi began playing American football in 2005 as an offensive lineman.
+Born in Oleśnica, Wrocław Voivodeship (now part of Lower Silesian Voivodeship) in southwestern Poland on May 26, 1988, to a Polish mother and an immigrant Nigerian father, Aiyegbusi began playing American football in 2005 as an offensive lineman.
 He played in the Polish American Football League for the Giants Wrocław (formerly known as The Crew Wrocław) and the Warsaw Eagles and in the German Football League for the Dresden Monarchs.
 In 2015, Aiyegbusi was signed by the Minnesota Vikings of the National Football League and he participated in their preseason program, playing three preseason games before being released as part of roster cuts prior to the 2015 NFL season.